-- o new wart - skin sore or reddish bump that bleeds or does not heal - o change in size or color of a mole - High blood pressure (Hypertension).
+- new wart - o skin sore or reddish bump that bleeds or does not heal - o change in size or color of a mole - High blood pressure (Hypertension).
 High blood pressure is common with QINLOCK and can be severe.
 Your healthcare provider should check your blood pressure regularly during treatment with QINLOCK. - Heart problems.
 Your healthcare provider should check you for signs or symptoms of heart failure before starting QINLOCK and regularly during treatment with QINLOCK.
 Heart failure can be serious and can sometimes lead to death.
-Tell your healthcare provider if you have any of the following symptoms during your treatment with QINLOCK: - tiredness - swelling of your stomach-area (abdomen), legs or ankles - shortness of breath - protruding neck veins - Risk of wound healing problems.
+Tell your healthcare provider right away if you have any of the following signs or symptoms during your treatment with QINLOCK: - o tiredness

+- o shortness of breath - swelling of your stomach-area (abdomen), legs or - o protruding neck veins - Risk of wound healing problems.
 Wounds may not heal well during treatment with QINLOCK.
-Tell your healthcare provider if you plan to have any surgery before or during treatment with QINLOCK. - Your healthcare provider should tell you when to stop taking QINLOCK before a planned surgery. - Your healthcare provider should tell you when you may start taking QINLOCK again after surgery.
+Tell your healthcare provider if you plan to have any surgery before or during treatment with QINLOCK. - Your healthcare provider should tell you when to stop taking QINLOCK before a planned surgery. - o Your healthcare provider should tell you when you may start taking QINLOCK again after surgery. - Risk of sensitivity to sunlight (photosensitivity).
+See "What should I avoid while taking QINLOCK?"